mets/METS-primer/Chapter-3.md

 [Image]

-## `<dmdSec>` Descriptive metadata
+## `<mdSec>` Metadata Section

-The **descriptive metadata section** `<dmdSec>` records descriptive metadata pertaining to the METS object as a whole or one of its components.
-Multiple descriptive metadata sections are allowed so that descriptive metadata can be recorded for each separate item or component within the METS document.
+The **metadata section** `<mdSec>` records metadata pertaining to the METS object as a whole or one of its components.
+The METS document can have only one metadata section.
+Multiple metadata subelements `<md>` are allowed so that descriptive metadata can be recorded for each separate item or component within the METS document.
+Metadata elements `<md>` can also be grouped inside Metadata group elements `<mdGrp>`.

-Descriptive metadata can be expressed according to many current content standards (i.e., *MARC, MODS, Dublin Core, TEI Header, EAD, VRA, FGDC, DDI*) or a locally produced XML schema.

-METS does not itself provide a vocabulary or syntax for encoding this descriptive metadata; *no descriptive metadata elements* are defined in METS.
+METS does not itself provide a vocabulary or syntax for encoding the included or referred metadata.
 Content guidelines are supplied by the specific descriptive standard used.
-METS does, however, provide a means for linking this metadata to the digital content of the entity and to other types of metadata related to the object, such as structural and administrative metadata.
+METS does, however, provide a means for linking this metadata to the digital content of the entity and to other types of metadata related to the object, such as structural metadata.

 ### Descriptive metadata elements

-A descriptive metadata element can either wrap the metadata (mdWrap) or reference it in an external location (mdRef) or both.
+A metadata element `<md>` can either wrap the metadata (mdWrap) or reference it in an external location (mdRef) or both.
 For example, a MODS record can be encoded in XML and embedded into the descriptive metadata section or a MARC record could be included in binary format.